techworkersco/johnhenry/_posts/2025-09-15-introducing.md

 date: 2025-09-15
 ---

-WorkersDecide.tech is the product of a collection of tech workers and organizers drawn from a range of groups and organizations, including [Amazon Employees for Climate Justice](https://www.amazonclimatejustice.org/), the [Times Tech Guild](https://nytimesguild.org/),
+WorkersDecide.tech is the product of the AI Chaos Prevention Committee -- a collection of tech workers and organizers drawn from a range of groups and organizations, including [Amazon Employees for Climate Justice](https://www.amazonclimatejustice.org/), the [Times Tech Guild](https://nytimesguild.org/),